TIMELINE

 1997

-Random Hold ranks as #3 on the well-respected Danish music magazine ZOO’s top 100 for 1996 (only surpassed by R.E.M.’s New Adventures in Hi-Fi og Suedes Coming Up) and is appointed “cd release of the year” in the Danish National Television programme Tilt.
+Random Hold ranks as #3 on the well-respected Danish music magazine ZOO’s top 100 for 1996 (only surpassed by R.E.M.’s New Adventures in Hi-Fi go Suede’s Coming Up) and is appointed album of the year in the Danish National Television programme Tilt.
 The limited edition titles Testcards 1989–1995 (a double-cd featuring formerly unreleased demo material) and the 7″ single Hallmark 1–4 are released during April and May.
 Contributes with material to the German sampler Bouquet of Dreams Volume 3.
 In October Public Propaganda releases Random Hold in Germany, Austria and Switzerland (a company formerly known for their work with artists such as Björk and Prodigy).
 At the same time the Danish label Lidocaine releases Hall’s radio concert with The Danish Quartet from 1995 under the title Performance.
 Appears on the Top 50 over the most important Danish rock albums ever in the encyclopedia Politiken’s Dansk Rock Leksikon 1956–1997 with two titles, Ballet Mécanique’s The Icecold Waters of the Egocentric Calculation and Random Hold.

 1998

 Records the tracks “Visibility” and “Love in Vein” with the German techno act Trauma featured on the album Phase III.
-Writes all the lyrics for the Hanne Boel album Need (proclaimed as her best album ever by the press) as well as her European hit single “Salt of Your Skin”.
+Writes all the lyrics for the Hanne Boel album Need as well as her European hit single “Salt of Your Skin”.
 Releases his fifth book Untitled in September, a collection of short prose poetry which is received very well.
 Contributes to the ninth International Symposium of Electronic Art at John Moores University in Liverpool throughout September and October.
-In November Hall appears at Vega’s spoken word festival as one of the headlining acts alongside names such as Henry Rollins, Michael Gira and Lydia Lunch, a séance where he presents the audience with the novel The Disease, a manuscript never formally released, only read aloud on this single occasion and then made available for the audience present at the event.
-Contributes with the story Nine Cigarettes to the Christmas anthology Christmas Stories.
+In November Hall appears at Vega’s spoken word festival as one of the headlining acts alongside names such as Henry Rollins, Michael Gira and Lydia Lunch – a séance where he presents the audience with the novel The Disease, a manuscript never formally released, only read aloud on this single occasion and subsequently made available for the audience present at the event.
+Contributes with the story “Nine Cigarettes” to the Christmas anthology Christmas Stories.

 1999